Brexit predictions

 One of the most debated topics during the campaign was how much can Brexit give (or cost) an average British household.

-However, not everyone agreed with these forecasts and some supporters of Brexit claimed that leaving the EU would actually lower household costs by reducing regulations, increasing competition and strengthening trade deals.
+However, not everyone agreed with these forecasts and some supporters of Brexit claimed that leaving the EU would actually lower household costs by reducing regulations, increasing competition and strengthening global trade deals.

-Analysis done by Cambridge Econometrics found that by 2023 Brexit contributed to a loss of £870 per household.
+Analysis done by Cambridge Econometrics found that by 2023 Brexit contributed to a loss of £2,300 per household.

-As we noted at the beginning, Brexit is not a single event but a process that will continue to unfold and affect the UK, the EU and the rest of the world in various ways.
+Brexit is not a single event but a process that will continue to unfold and affect the UK, the EU and the rest of the world in various ways.

 The Remain campaign did a fairly good job at predicting these overall negative effects.